 Nestled on a mountainside surrounded by the Stanislaus National Forest, Lillaskog is the perfect place for many activities.
-Whether you want to explore Yosemite National Park and the surrounding area, entertain a large group in the spacious Great Room, or just borrow a book from the loft library and curl up by the stone fireplace.
-Lillaskog Lodge has something for everyone.
+Whether you want to explore Yosemite National park and the surrounding areas, entertain a large group in the spacious great room, or just borrow a book from the loft library and curl up by the stone fireplace, Lillaskog has something for everyone.

-The main floor of the cabin is totally wheelchair accessible and consists of a large kitchen, great room, two bedrooms and three bathrooms - one of which is fully accessible.
+The main floor of the Lodge is totally wheelchair accessible and consists of a large kitchen, great room, two bedrooms and three bathrooms one of which is fully wheelchair accessible.
 The upper loft area contains the library, master bedroom and bath.
 A piano is available for those who are musically inclined, and there are onsite laundry facilities.
-The lower level includes a family/rumpus room, perfect for games and activities or just relaxing, as well as three bedrooms and three bathrooms.
+The lower level includes a family/rumpus room, perfect for games and activities or just relaxing, three bedrooms and three bathrooms.
 Surrounding the cabin is a wheelchair accessible veranda so you can enjoy a sunrise over Yosemite and a sunset over the Stanislaus National Forest.

 Bill also bought a small sawmill and began drawing up plans to build his dream cabin.
 All of the dimension lumber, main support logs, framing and floors are milled from timber that came from the property.

 Work halted only briefly when in 2002 Bill was unexpectedly diagnosed with cancer.
 After undergoing extensive surgery and cancer treatments, Bill made a miraculous recovery and went back to work on the cabin.

 After six years of hard work, Bill opened Lillaskog Lodge as a Bed & Breakfast welcoming guests from all around the world.